 Newcastle’s new owners are expected to splash the cash this January in a bid to keep the team in the Premier League – but who could be coming through the doors at St James’ Park?
 Get the latest Newcastle odds in the ‘Club After January Transfer Window’ market here.

-James Tarkowski is a name that has been continually linked with a switch to Tyneside in recent weeks and he’s priced now at just 5/4 to join the Magpies in the January window as Eddie Howe looks to strengthen his defence for the run-in.
+James Tarkowski is a name that has been continually linked with a switch to Tyneside in recent weeks and he’s still priced at just 5/4 to join the Magpies in the January window as Eddie Howe looks to strengthen his defence for the run-in.

 The Burnley defender has racked up almost 200 appearances at Turf Moor now and will bring a combination of experience and quality that could help to create a more rigid base for Howe’s attacking talents to build upon.

 Aaron Ramsey has found himself struggling for game time at Juventus this season, appearing in just three Serie A fixtures at the time of writing.
 His quality has still been evident in his appearances for Wales however and he’s scored in recent Red Dragons matches against Belarus and Czech Republic.

 The 30 year old may be eyeing a return to the Premier League at this stage of his career and he’d be certain of getting regular games if he could remain fit – an issue that has plagued him throughout his time with both Juventus and Arsenal.

 Having struggled for playing time at Manchester United, Jesse Lingard enjoyed a terrific loan spell at West Ham United in the latter stages of this season and as he struggles once again for regular football at Old Trafford, could Lingard be tempted by a move away from the club?